chesapeakeripper/chesapeakeripper/README.md

                   do not cover and do not strongly copy my ponies.

                   dont ask personal questions.

+                  if you talk to me like you know me, i might not respond nicely. im not good with remembering people.

                   iwc. i will block if uncomfortable.